guido57/PlayingOctopusSD/README.md

    * select the track to be played by the octopus
    * tune the mallet movements (target, rest, speed)

-## Previous Version
+## PlayingOctopusSD vs PlayinOctopus (Previous Version)

-This Repository is an alternative version to https://github.com/guido57/PlayingOctopus where the search, MIDI to MP3 conversion
+This Repository is an alternative version to https://github.com/guido57/PlayingOctopus where:
+* storage,
+* search,
+* MIDI to MP3 conversion
+* MP3 streaming

+are obtained by an external python flask server, running for example on a Raspberry PI.

 ## Software Architecture